rochars/byte-data/README.md

 ```html
 <script src="https://cdn.jsdelivr.net/npm/byte-data"></script>
 ```

-### Explanation of the dist files:

-- The **CommonJS** dist is **./dist/byte-data.cjs.js**.
-It is the dist file used by Node.
-It is served in the "main" field of package.json and is the source you are running when you **npm install byte-data**.
-It is not compiled or minified.

-- The **UMD** module is **./dist/byte-data.umd.js**.
-It is transpiled to ES5 and compatible with Node, AMD and browsers.
-It is served in the "browser" field of package.json.

-- The **browser-only** dist is **./dist/byte-data.min.js**.
-It is transpiled to ES5 and compiled.
-It is used in the "unpkg" and "jsdelivr" fields of package.json.

-- The **ES6 bundle** is **./dist/byte-data.js**, served as "es2015" in package.json.
-It is not compiled/minified.

-- **./main.js** is served as "module" in package.json.
-This should be the entry point for bundlers.

-If your module bundler is using "browser" as the entry point **your dist should work the same** but will be a larger file.

 ## Contributing
 **byte-data** welcomes all contributions from anyone willing to work in good faith with other contributors and the community.
 No contribution is too small and all contributions are valued.